sintefmath/tinia/tutorials/tutorial3/tutorial3.md

 The full Job file
 ---
-All changes in this tutorail have been done in the Job file of the tutorial:
+All changes in this tutorial have been done in the Job file of the tutorial:
 \include Tutorial3_Job.hpp